madve2/dance-of-bullets/ReadMe.md

 :x: | There's no menu or settings.
 The game just starts when you run it, and you can't restart when you die (or reach the end of the last stage).
 There's a config file, but it only supports setting a resolution.
 Fixed keybindings with no controller support.
 :x: | Only has placeholder assets (especially on the second and third level of the alpha), barebones HUD.
 :x: | While objects can move across the screen in fascinating ways, there's no support for animated textures yet.
-:x: | No scoring, and by extension, no high scores.
-:x: | No sounds or music either.
+:x: | No sounds or music.

 :heavy_check_mark: | The good news
 ---|---